-Migrants important in building nation, their rights cannot be ignored: SC tells states and Centre
+Migrants important in building nation: SC tells states and Centre to issue ration cards to them

 Bhati told the bench that workers were being encouraged to self-register on the portal.
 Camps were also being organised to help them in this process.

-The additional solitictor general said that the central government has given targets to every state to include an estimate of the number of migrant workers they have to assist.
+The additional solitictor general said that the Central government has given targets to every state to include an estimate of the number of migrant workers they have to assist.
 Uttar Pradesh and Odisha have exceeded the target, Bhati added.

 But when the bench was told that several other states had failed to meet even the 50% target, the judges said that the rights of migrant workers cannot be ignored, reported Live Law.